 Optional item-specific return policies

-On your eSolution website, digital textbooks appear in the course search results along with the physical textbooks assigned to the course.
-If the customer attempts to purchase both the digital and physical book, the eSolution will warn them that they are purchashing duplicate texts.
+On your eSolution website, digital products appear in the course search results along with the physical textbooks assigned to the course.
+If the customer attempts to purchase both the digital product and physical book, the eSolution will warn them that they are purchashing duplicate texts.
 Upon completion of transaction payment, the access code and instructions are immediately emailed to the customer.

-Digital Book Features
+Digital Product Features

-CampuseBookstore (CEI) and Texidium
+CampuseBookstore (CEI), VitalSouce, Willo Labs, and Texidium

 Automatic retrieval of PIN code through POS